 Toilets in India

 Unfortunately one of India’s major problems is its severe lack of public toilets, which is blamed for the common sight of men relieving themselves on the side of the street.
-In addition, the public toilets that are provided are usually dirty and not well maintained, and many of them are the “squat” variety.
+In addition, the public toilets that are provided are usually dirty and not well maintained.
+What's more, many of them are the “squat” variety.
+When using a squat toilet, you'll need to fill the bucket in the cubicle with water and tip it down the toilet to flush it.
 If you do need to go to the toilet, it’s best to head to a restaurant or hotel and use the facilities there.

 Tips for Staying Healthy in India